NAACCR Online Education

 Dennis Deapen, DrPH, MPH

 Dennis Deapen is Professor of Preventive Medicine at the USC School of Medicine.
-He has been Director of the Los Angeles Cancer Surveillance Program (CSP) since 1988.
-The CSP functions in the USC Norris Comprehensive Cancer Center and is also a member of the California Cancer Registry and the SEER Program.
+He has been Director of the Los Angeles Cancer Surveillance Program since 1988.
 He received a MPH from Loma Linda University and Doctor of Public Health from UCLA.
 He has been an epidemiologist since 1977 conducting research in etiology, prevention and survivorship of cancer.
-He has created or led large, long-term cohort studies of cancer risk.
-Most recently he initiated the Virtual Pooled Registry which creates the capacity for linking cancer epidemiology cohort studies with all US cancer registries simultaneously.
+His primary interests include cancer among immigrants and pediatric and young adult cancer as well as developing new methodologies for cancer surveillance and research.
 He has been author or co-author of over 180 peer-reviewed publications.
-He served as President of NAACCR and a member of the Executive Committee of the International Association of Cancer Registries.
+He served as President of the North American Association of Central Cancer Registries and a member of the Executive Committee of the International Association of Cancer Registries.

 Amanda Kahl, MPH